 Life Insurance is Byron Udell’s passion.
-As Founder and CEO of AccuQuote, Byron shares his thoughts on why life insurance is a great financial investment for your family.
+As Founder and CEO of AccuQuote, Byron shares his thoughts on why life insurance as investment tool might been a good idea for your family.

-I get the question all the time.
-Sometimes it’s from customers, sometimes it’s on a plane after I say what I do for a living.
+I get this question all the time.
+Sometimes it’s from customers.
+Sometimes it’s from total strangers that I’d meet on a plane…after I say what I do for a living.

 I was recently interviewed about this topic by Editor Kim Lankford for Kiplinger’s magazine.
 Kiplinger’s is pretty much the first and last word when it comes to personal finance, and Kim always does a great job capturing the importance of life insurance and conveying my passion for the product.

 So, what IS life insurance and who needs it?
 Life Insurance is a contract with a large financial institution.
 A contract that promises to pay a bunch of money to your loved ones when you die.
 If you have anyone in the world that you care about, anyone who depends on you financially (like your family), YOU need to have it.
 Why?
 Because there is no other product that does what insurance does…delivering dollars for pennies…at the exact moment it’s needed most.

 Understand that life insurance can’t replace YOU (a father, husband, wife, or mother), but it CAN replace your economic value to your family.
 It secures your family’s financial future, protects them against the unexpected, and, in my opinion, life insurance is the most important product mankind ever invented (with the possible exception of the wheel).

 This is the question everyone wants to know the answer to.
 Well, there’s no quick answer, and as you know, if you read this blog, I’m not a huge fan of rules of thumb.
 But for the sake of this post, here are some things you may want to consider when determining how much life insurance to buy: